Visiting Ireland’s Bunratty Castle

-Bunratty Castle and Bunratty Folk Village are high on the Irish bucket list for visitors and locals alike.
-The imposing Castle can see seen just of the motorway and it is undoubtedly one of Ireland’s most loved castles.
+Bunratty Castle and Folk Park in Ireland is high on the Irish bucket list for visitors and locals alike.
+The imposing Castle can see seen just off the motorway and it is undoubtedly one of Ireland’s most loved castles.
+The Castle itself was built in the 15th century and your visit includes the 19th-century Folk Park.
+Bunratty Castle is considered the most complete and authentic Castle in Ireland.

-Bunratty Castle is a large 15th-century tower house in County Clare, Ireland.
-It is believed that it was originally a Norse settlement that was destroyed by Brian Boru in the 900’s.
+The 15th-century restored medieval Castle in County Clare, is only 15 minutes from Limerick and was believed to be originally a Norse settlement that was destroyed by Brian Boru in the 900s.

 To get to Bunratty from Dublin you can drive there in about 3 hours but it’s a bit of a journey.
 If you are in Galway, it takes just over an hour to get there.